vicharitha12/android-app/README.md

 # android-app

-This is main source code file for the app interface for login and signup and homescreen as well.
+This is main source code file of the app interface for login and signup and homescreen as well.